 After doing “strategic watching” for a while, just sit back and admire the best in the world as they make all these things work in harmony and make it look so effortless.
 Enjoy following the bouncing ball we love so much and watching the point unfold.
 This is my moment of Zen– when I remind myself how lucky I am be able to be there at that moment, to be able to appreciate what I see given all I’ve learned, and how lucky I am that I’m able to call myself a tennis player.

 10. Try the above from seats as close to the players as you can get.
 My most enjoyable and best learning experiences at the Open have almost all been those when I’ve been seated relatively close to the players– which for budget reasons have often been in the smaller stadiums outside of Ashe.
-Check out my Top 10 tips for getting the best tickets for the US Open and maximizing your experience at the tournament.
+I share recommendations on that front in my post on Top 10 tips to maximize your experience at the tournament.